rocky/python-spark/example/python2/README.md

-This directory contains a more complete example of using SPARK to scan, parse, generate an abstract tree, and do something what that tree.
+This directory contains a more complete example of using SPARK to scan, parse, generate an abstract tree, and then do something with the AST.

 Specifically, here we handle the Python 2.6 grammar.
 File [python26.gr](http://github.com/rocky/python-spark/tree/master/example/python2/python26.gr)